 The field operations consisted of the collection of static and kinematic Global Positioning System (GPS) data and Inertial Measurement Unit (IMU) data and the acquisition of aerial imagery.
-Two strips of digital images utilized for this project were acquired with the NOAA King Air (N68RF) aircraft on August 8, 2017 using an Applanix Digital Sensor System (DSS) aerial camera at a nominal altitude of 10,500 feet, resulting in an approximate ground sample distance (GSD) of 0.33 meters.
+Digital images utilized for this project were acquired with the King Air (N68RF) aircraft in August 2019 using an Applanix Digital Sensor System (DSS) dual aerial camera at a nominal altitude of 10,500 feet, resulting in an approximate ground sample distance (GSD) of 0.32 meters for project imagery.
 Color (RGB) and near infrared (NIR) imagery was acquired in tandem, but only the color images were used.

-GPS Data Reduction
+GPS Data Processing

-The GPS/IMU data were processed by RSD personnel to yield precise camera positions in order to provide a control network necessary for aerotriangulation.
+The GPS/IMU data were processed by RSD personnel to yield precise camera positions in order to provide a control network necessary for aerotriangulation (AT).
 The base station's geodetic position was derived using the NGS Online Processing User Service (OPUS), which computed fixed baseline solutions from nearby CORS stations.
-The kinematic GPS data was processed using Applanix POSPAC (ver.
-7.1) software on September 18, 2017.
-For further information refer to the Airborne Positioning and Orientation Report (APOR) that is on file with other project data within the Remote Sensing Division Electronic Data Library.
+The kinematic GPS data was processed using Applanix POSPac MMS (ver.
+8.3) software in August 2019.
+For further information refer to the Airborne Positioning and Orientation Report (APOR) that is on file with other project data within the RSD Electronic Data Library.